Danieleg82/AzureS2SVPN-Overview/README.md

 As you can see, the performances of the single link are strictly correlated with the SKU type, but also with the kind of encryption algorithms used for the IPSEC tunnel, GCMAES256 being the one generally speaking offering best performances.
 The maximum throughput you could expect today on a single IPSEC link of Azure VNG – using GCMAES256 – is around 2.3Gbps, with a GW offering a maximum of 10Gbps aggregate capacity.

-Monitoring GW performances
+### Monitoring GW performances

-The metrics available for the Azure VNG are available here: https://learn.microsoft.com/en-us/azure/vpn-gateway/monitor-vpn-gateway-reference#metrics Many customers often ask: “Which of these metrics should we use to understand if our GW is well-dimensioned, or potentially experiencing issues?”
+The metrics available for the Azure VNG are available here: https://learn.microsoft.com/en-us/azure/vpn-gateway/monitor-vpn-gateway-reference#metrics

+Many customers often ask: _“Which of these metrics should we use to understand if our GW is well-dimensioned, or potentially experiencing issues?”_

 Today, the Azure VNG is not exposing info about underlying CPU usage, and this makes the monitoring phases a bit more difficult.
 What I usually recommend in order to assess health status of a VNG from the point of view of performances, is to set alerts based on the following parameters:

-•	Gateway S2S Bandwidth + Gateway P2S Bandwidth < aggregate SKU capacity
+-	Gateway S2S Bandwidth + Gateway P2S Bandwidth < aggregate SKU capacity
-•	Tunnel Bandwidth < max benchmarked per-tunnel throughput depending on algorithms used [assessment to be replicated per every S2S tunnel configured]
+-	Tunnel Bandwidth < max benchmarked per-tunnel throughput depending on algorithms used [assessment to be replicated per every S2S tunnel configured]
-•	Tunnel Peak PPS < max benchmarked per-tunnel pps rates depending on algorithms used
+-	Tunnel Peak PPS < max benchmarked per-tunnel pps rates depending on algorithms used
-•	Tunnel Ingress/Egress Packet Drop Count < 1
+-	Tunnel Ingress/Egress Packet Drop Count < 1

 Last but not least, it’s fundamental to implement a periodical assessments of the amount of VMs deployed in your environment: in fact, every VNG can support a limited number of VMs deployed in the HUB, or in spoke VNETs connected to the HUB and leveraging GW-transit.

 The max amount of backend VMs is again reported here: https://learn.microsoft.com/en-us/azure/vpn-gateway/about-gateway-skus#benchmark